16967143/basic-CRUD-flask-app/README.md

 may be useful for new users and save them from having to sift through the web of information out there and many hours of trial and error.

-To start an existing database:
+To start a Postgres database daemon:

     pgctl -D [path to where the database files are stored] -l logfile.log start

-To check if an instance of Postgres is running:
+To check if a Postgres daemon is running:

     ps  # should list a process called "postgres"

-To start an interactive postgres shell and run commands against the db:
+To start an interactive Postgres shell and run commands against the db:

     psql [Name of the database]